taubao/Market-Sentiment-Analysis/README.md

-# Stock News Sentiment Analyzer
+# Stock Sentiment Analyzer
+Evaluates market sentiment of desired stocks using recent news articles.

 Program by Tauria and Grace.

 ## Table of Contents